Privacy notice housing fraud

 Our housing fraud privacy notice gives details on what information we collect from you, how we use your personal information and tells you about your privacy rights and how the law protects you.

 Information we collect

 Most information is essential – you must provide this by law.
 Other information is optional.
 However, if you choose not to tell us something this may affect what action we take.

 When we speak to you we’ll ask for the information shown below.
 Essential information is marked with a *

-- *Personal details.
-Your current and any past names.
-Your date of birth, gender and national insurance number.
-Your nationality.
+- *personal details including your current and any past names, nationality, date of birth, gender and national insurance number

-- Health information.
-This is any physical or mental health information.
-We may also ask for your doctor or hospital consultant’s details.
+- physical or mental health information including your doctor or hospital consultant’s details

-- Financial information.
-This is used to investigate your situation.
+- financial information is used to investigate your situation

-- Address history.
-This is used to investigate your situation.
+- address history is used to investigate your situation

-- Department for Work and Pensions.
-If we think you have claimed benefits you are not entitled to we will contact the Department for Work and Pensions.
-We have a duty to do this under the Prevention of Social Housing Fraud (Power to Require Information) (England) Regulations 2014.
+- if we think you have claimed benefits you are not entitled to we will contact the Department for Work and Pensions as we have a duty to do this under the Prevention of Social Housing Fraud (Power to Require Information) (England) Regulations 2014

-- Police.
-Your personal information may be shared for the prevention and detection of crime.
-We have a duty to do this under the Crime & Disorder Act 1998.
+- your personal information may be shared with the police for the prevention and detection of crime as we have a duty to do this under the Crime & Disorder Act 1998

 The information you provide is used for us to execute our public duty under: